Course Name

 Each student should have:

-- A large (1 ½ or 2 inch) 3-ring binder for class notes, handouts, etc.
+- A large (1 ½ or 2 inch) 3-ring binder for class notes,

 - Tab separators for sections in the binder